 - 12.1.
 The school understands its responsibilities in relation to the Equality Act 2010, specifically that it must not unlawfully discriminate against any pupil because of their: - Age - Sex or sexual orientation - Race - Disability - Religion or belief - 12.2.
-The school is committed to making reasonable adjustments wherever possible to promote accessibility and inclusivity of the curriculum. - 12.3.
-The school understands that pupils with SEND or other needs (such as those with social, emotional or mental health needs) are entitled to learn about relationships, sex and health education, and the programme will be designed to be inclusive of all pupils. - 12.4.
+We are committed to making reasonable adjustments wherever possible to promote accessibility and inclusivity of the curriculum. - 12.3.
+We understand that pupils with SEND or other needs (such as those with social, emotional or mental health needs) are entitled to learn about relationships, sex and health education, and the programme will be designed to be inclusive of all pupils. - 12.4.
 Teachers will understand that they may need to be more explicit and adapt their planning of work and teaching methods in order to appropriately deliver the programme to pupils with SEND or other needs. - 12.5.
-Provisions under the Equality Act 2010 allow our school to take positive action, where it can be evidenced to be proportionate, to respond to particular disadvantages affecting a group because of a protected characteristic.
-For example, we could consider taking positive action to support girls if there was evidence that they were being disproportionately subjected to sexual violence of sexual harassment.
+Provisions under the Equality Act 2010 allow our school to take positive action, where it can be evidenced to be proportionate, to respond to particular disadvantages affecting a group because of a protected characteristic. - 12.6.

-- 12.6.
 When deciding whether support is necessary to support pupils with a particular protected characteristic, we will consider our pupils' needs, including the gender and age range of our pupils. - 12.7.
 In order to foster healthy and respectful peer-to-peer communication and behaviour between boys and girls, the school implements a robust Good Behaviour Policy, as well as a Child Protection and Safeguarding Policy, which set out expectations of pupils.